hobo71/wpsso-plm/readme.txt

 * To provide location information for the webpage content (ie. the content subject is about a specific physical place / location).

-* To provide location information for an Organization, which in turn may be related to the content (ie. the content Publisher, event Organizer, etc.).
+* To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).

 The Free version of WPSSO PLM can provide location information for the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on.

-The WPSSO ORG add-on is required to select a place / location for an organization / local business.
+The WPSSO Organization Markup (aka WPSSO ORG) add-on is required to select a place / location for an organization / local business.

 <h3>WPSSO PLM Standard Features</h3>